bobirdmi/genetic-algorithms/benchmarking/README.md

 A migration model of GA has a little more parameters:
 * total amount of populations: 2
-* size of populations: *given_size / 2*
+* size of populations: `given_size / 2`
 * performing migration every five generations
 * amount of migrants: 3
 * the migrants are cloned so they still remain in the original population
-* the arrived migrants replaces the three worst individuals of a current population
+* the arrived migrants replace the three worst individuals of a current population